 # matrix multiplication in R - algebraic > a %*% b [,1] [,2] [1,] 22 46 [2,] 34 74 > b %*% a [,1] [,2] [1,] 20 52 [2,] 28 76

-A good example of an element by element multiplication is the one used above of three models of cars that share three size motors of the same type.
+A good example of an element by element matrix multiplication equation is the one used above of three models of cars that share three size motors of the same type.
+Element wise multiplication takes each column vector and row vector and multiplies them together to get the matrix vector product.
 One would be the size gas tank each model has for each engine size in gallons.
 Each column refers to the model in each row refers to the engine.